 to access the ACT 'CX Planning website

 This work group has generated excellent tools around security and privacy for agents and brokers.
 The group investigates emerging security issues and determines what guidance we need to provide our IA distribution.
-Last year, the work group released our 'Agency Security Issues Pocket Guide and supporting Reference Guide to aid agents in setting their security strategy.
-These guides cover topics such as data encryption, updating security plans, data breach, and laws, issues with mobile devices, texting and others.
+The group has created resources like the 'Agency Security Issues Pocket Guide and supporting Reference Guide to aid agents in setting their security strategy.
+These guides cover topics such as data encryption, updating security plans, data breach, and laws, issues with mobile devices, texting, and others.

-If you'd like to be involved, please contact ACT@iiaba.net.
+If you'd like to be involved with this work group, please contact ACT@iiaba.net.

 Co-Chairs: Steve Aronson (Aronson Insurance) and George Robertson (Rockingham Insurance)